andersmurphy/andersmurphy-blog/resources/posts/2020-10-11-clojure-previous-current-and-next.md

 Title: Clojure: previous, current and next

-This article will cover the common pattern of iterating over a list of items whilst keeping a reference to the previous, current and next item.
+This article will cover a common pattern of iterating over a list of items whilst keeping a reference to the previous, current and next item.

 Recently I had to implement link pagination for this blog.
 My initial attempt was rather naive: